TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 ## **Recommended Steps**

-**Potential intermittent or transient issuses**
+**Potential intermittent or transient issues**

 Some errors are transient and your request may succeed if you retry creation after 15 minutes of the failed attempt.
-If after retrying your request, you still receive an error and are not able to address the issue, note the timeframe in which the error occurred and file a support request in a timely manner.
-By providing a timeframe and filing a support ticket within a few days of an event, support is more likely to be able to review logs to determine the root cause of the error as logs are only available for a specific amount of time.
+If after retrying your request, you still receive an error and are not able to address the issue, note the time frame in which the error occurred and file a support request in a timely manner.
+By providing a time frame and filing a support ticket within a few days of an event, support is more likely to be able to review logs to determine the root cause of the error as logs are only available for a specific amount of time.

 **Error: Conflict (HTTP Status Code: 409)**